 “En Primeur” (roughly translated as “the first”) refers to the process of buying wine whilst it remains unfinished and in barrel.
 It is effectively a ‘futures’ contract for wine: the consumer, via their merchant, pays money to the producer at an agreed price, who in turn commits to providing the wine that has been paid for once it has been bottled.
 The time between payment and delivery of wine bought En Primeur is often up to two years.

-Originally, En Primeur was a means developed to ease producers’ cashflow concerns whilst an entire year’s worth of wine sat in their cellars.
-Now, it is both an effective marketing tool (the top 20 UK merchants sell well over £100 million of En Primeur wines every year), and occasionally the only way to obtain some highly in-demand wines.
+The top 20 UK merchants sell well over £100 million of En Primeur wines every year, and occasionally it is the only way to obtain some highly in-demand wines.

 “In Bond”